Add-on (Mozilla)

-Add-on is the Mozilla term for software modules that can be added to the Firefox web browser and related applications.
-Mozilla hosts them on its official add-on website.
+For Mozilla software, an add-on is a software component that extends the functionality of the Firefox web browser and related applications – although most are browser extensions.
+Mozilla provides add-ons to users via its official add-on website.

-Browser extensions are the primary type of add-on.
-In 2017, Mozilla enacted major changes to the application programming interface (API) for extensions in Firefox, replacing the long-standing XUL and XPCOM APIs with the WebExtensions API that is modeled after Google Chrome's API.
+In 2017, Mozilla enacted major changes to the application programming interface (API) for extensions in Firefox, replacing the long-standing XPCOM-based add-on APIs with the WebExtensions API that is modeled after Google Chrome's API.
 Thus add-ons that remain compatible with Firefox are now largely compatible with Chrome as well.
-As of December, 2022, there are close to 30,000 add-ons and over 480,000 themes available for Firefox.
+As of January 2024, there are more than 36,000 add-ons and over 495,000 themes available for Firefox.